mnyrop/marii.info/src/_projects/2021-10-04-iiif-website.md

 tagline: A Flagship Site for the International Image Interoperability Framework
 img: '/images/iiif.webp'
 show_img: true
+img_caption: |
+  新日本鳥瞰圖 / [Bird's eye view of the New Japan] (1912-1926) held by the National Museum of Taiwan History.
+Retrieved from [IIIF.io](https://iiif.io/demos/).
 time_period: 2021
 links:
   - label: Website